withanage/doi2jats/README.md

 - PHP 8.0 or higher
 - ext-dom
 - ext-json
-- ext-simplexml (for XML manipulation in combined formats)
+- ext-simplexml (for XML manipulation in reflist formats)

 # Development